 Today, the MPU is mobile again and very busy.
 As MPU Coordinator, Skelton is regularly on the road, taking it between the three docking stations.
 The docking stations are at KSU, in Frankfort; at Morehead State University, in Morehead; and in Jackson County.
 He also takes it to aquaculture ponds.
 While all poultry must be processed at a docking station, aquaculture can be processed pond-side, without a docking station.

 The MPU now has ten regular users.
 It is considered a pioneer in mobile processing, and many producers and organizations from across the country have visited it or requested information.

-As part of the larger pastured poultry project, NCAT developed farmer-friendly materials on small-scale poultry processing, business development and entrepreneurship, nutrition, genetics, and other aspects of raising and selling poultry (available at NCAT/ATTRA and the Sustainable Poultry Network).
+As part of the larger pastured poultry project, NCAT developed farmer-friendly materials on small-scale poultry processing, business development and entrepreneurship, nutrition, genetics, and other aspects of raising and selling poultry (available at NCAT/ATTRA).

 The MPU cost $70,000 to plan and build.
 SARE provided $15,000 in seed money, within a larger ($100K) grant for the larger pastured poultry project.
 The other $55,000 was raised by Partners for Family Farms and others.
 The MPU coordinator is an employee of Kentucky State University.
 All other operating expenses are covered by user fees.